DAVFoundation/xplore/CONTRIBUTING.md

 ### Windows installation fix

-If you are building `xplore` on Windows and your `npm install` failed because of the `node-gyp` package, follow the below steps:
+If you are building `xplore` on Windows and your `npm install` failed because of the `node-gyp` package, follow these steps:

 - [x] Install [Python 2.7.3](https://www.python.org/ftp/python/2.7.3/python-2.7.3.amd64.msi). `node-gyp` dosen't work with any newer versions of python.
 So, make sure you have the specific version of python.
 The status can be tracked here https://github.com/nodejs/node-gyp/issues/193
 - [x] Open a new `CMD` as administrator and run `setx PYTHON C:\Python27\python.exe /m` or your python installation path.
 Check you have the **PYTHON** environment variable set up by running `python`.